Neill Duggan

-Thomas Neill Duggan (born 1940), is a male former athlete who competed for England.
+Thomas Neill Duggan (born 1 September 1940), is a male former athlete who competed for England.

-Athletics career
+Biography

 Duggan was selected by England to represent his country in athletics events.

-He represented England in the 1 mile race, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+He represented the England team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, in the 1 mile event.

 He was a member of the Sparkhill Harriers Athletics Club in Birmingham.
 He held a scholarship at Allan Hancock College, California and set a United States national junior college mile record of 4 min.
 2.7 sec.

 He also holds fast times on the all time UK list for 1500 metres and 1 mile.
 (3:41.6 and 3:56.1) respectively.